What Place for Pagan Men?

 Brotherhood by the Bog

 Brotherhood by the Bog is an annual men's spiritual and bonding experience.
-Our event usually takes place in the spring at First Landing State Park in Virginia Beach, but this year we've decided to go VIRTUAL for a second year in a row.
-The focus is primarily Pagan though all respectful seekers are welcome.
+Our event usually takes place in the spring at First Landing State Park in Virginia Beach either in the cabins or at the campsites.
+Due to Covid, the retreat was cancelled in 2020 and we went virtual in 2021 and 2022.
+This year we are back in-person!
+The focus is primarily Pagan men though all respectful seekers are welcome.
 We welcome men of all sexual orientations and backgrounds.

 Be sure to join our general Facebook group for to receive general announcements about Brotherhood by the Bog and future events.